YavarYeganeh/DeepLearning_FJS/README.md

 ### Repository Contents:
 This repository contains the implementation of the **DL-based meta-models** that utilize [example **Manufacturing Execution System (MES)** data](https://github.com/ghasemi-amirIE/Digital_Twin_FFS) to facilitate **online and dynamic scheduling** within smart manufacturing systems.

 The source code and models are available for exploration and further development.
-Inquiries should be directed to **yavar.taheri@polimi.it**.
+Inquiries should be directed to **yavar.taheri@polimi.it** or **yavar.yeganeh@gmail.com**.

 ## Citation
 Ghasemi, A., Yeganeh, Y. T., Matta, A., Kabak, K. E., & Heavey, C. (2023, December).
 Deep Learning Enabling Digital Twin Applications in Production Scheduling: Case of Flexible Job Shop Manufacturing Environment.
 In 2023 Winter Simulation Conference (WSC) (pp. 2148-2159).
 IEEE. https://ieeexplore.ieee.org/abstract/document/10407811